vitorgalvao/alfred-workflows/WebScreenshot/README.md

-Take screenshots with a keyboard shortcut and upload them directly to [imgur](https://imgur.com/).
-Will produce both a sound and a visual notification when done, and copy the resulting direct link to your clipboard.
+Take screenshots with and upload them directly to [imgur](https://imgur.com/), copying the resulting link to the clipboard.

 ![](https://i.imgur.com/wP0LTlj.png)

-You may also upload an image or video by picking the `Upload Screenshot` File Action.
+In addition to the Hotkey, you may upload an image or video by picking the `Upload Screenshot` File Action.

-`uploadscreenshotclipboard` will upload the image in your clipboard.
+`uploadscreenshotclipboard` uploads the most recent image data in your clipboard.

-`savescreenshotclipboard` will save the image in your clipboard to the Desktop.
+`savescreenshotclipboard` saves the most recent image data in your clipboard to the Desktop.

-`recentscreenshots` will enumerate recently taken screenshots, ordered from the last.
+`recentscreenshots` enumerates recently uploaded screenshots, ordered from the last.
 You can then open them in the browser to view (↵), delete (⌘↵), copy (⌥↵), or preview (⇧).